Eshwarvijay007/soulcli/README.md

 ## 🏛️ Architecture

-SoulCLI is composed of two main services that communicate over HTTP:
+KarriCLI is composed of two main services that communicate over HTTP:

 1.  **Rust CLI (Frontend)**: The user-facing application that you interact with in your terminal.
 2.  **Python API (Backend)**: A `fastapi` server that acts as a bridge to the Gemini LLM.